 For example, if a motorist intentionally ran a cyclist off the road, causing them significant injury, the cyclist might consider seeking punitive damages.
 A motorist who hit a cyclist while driving drunk also might be subject to punitive damages.
 A savvy injury lawyer in the area can evaluate the circumstances of a particular incident to determine whether seeking punitive damages might be appropriate.

 If you were struck by a negligent driver when riding your bike, you could be eligible for legal recourse.
 Seeking guidance from a qualified legal representative could put you in a better position for a successful claim.
-However, you have a limited time to bring a lawsuit, so contact a Bucks County bicycle accident lawyer right away to schedule a complimentary case review.
+However, you have a limited time to bring a lawsuit, so contact a Levittown bicycle accident lawyer right away to schedule a complimentary case review.